-FINDINGS AND DISCUSSIONS
+FINDINGS AND DISCUSSION

-Demographic data from the respondents are gained based on the following category: age, gender, educational background, academic position, and teaching experiences.
-The dominant age of the respondents (43.5%) 122 respondents are at the age of 31-40 years old, below 30 years old is 64, 41-50 is 60, 51-60 years old is 29, and above 61 years old is 5.
-Indonesia lecturer's minimum education requirement is a master's degree, the data gained 18 % of the respondents 50 lecturers own doctorate and the rest (82 %) of the respondents, which is 250 lecturers own master degree.
-Most respondents are still in the position of lecturers 115, assistant professors 86, associate professors 17, and Professors 6.
+Demographic data from the respondents are gained based on the following category: age, gender, education background, academic position and teaching experiences.
+The dominant age of the respondents is between 31-40 years old is 122, below 30 years old is 64, 41-50 is 60, 51-60 years old is 29, and above 61 years old is 5.
+Indonesia lecturers minimum education requirement is a master degree, the data gained 18 % of the respondents 50 lecturers own doctorate degree and the rest 82 % of the respondents, which is 250 lecturers own master degree.
+Most respondents are still in the position of assistant lecturer 115, lecture 86, senior lecturer 17, Professors 6.
 Fifty-six (20%) of them are still new lecturers who teach less than 5 years and do not have any academic position based on the ministry of higher education.
-(32,5 %) of the respondents have 5-10 years teaching experiences, (20 %) 11-15 years teaching experiences, 13,2 % have 16-20 years experience, and the rest 14,3 % have experienced teaching more than 21 years.
+(32,5 %) of the respondents have 5-10 years teaching experiences, (20 %) 11-15 years teaching experiences, 13,2 % have 16-20 years experiences, and the rest 14,3 % have experienced teaching more than 21 years.
 The respondents are representative of English educators from more than 130 universities in 55 cities around Indonesia.